allfoxwy/vanilla-dll-sideloader/README.md

 # vanilla-dll-sideloader

-This DLL would attempt loading [Vanilla Fixes](https://github.com/hannesmann/vanillafixes), [SuperWoW](https://github.com/balakethelock/SuperWoW), [nampower](https://github.com/namreeb/nampower) and [VanillaMultiMonitorFix](https://github.com/Mates1500/VanillaMultiMonitorFix) when WoW Vanilla game start.
+This is a loader program for WoW Vanilla.
+It would attempt loading [Vanilla Fixes](https://github.com/hannesmann/vanillafixes), [SuperWoW](https://github.com/balakethelock/SuperWoW), [nampower](https://github.com/namreeb/nampower) and [VanillaMultiMonitorFix](https://github.com/Mates1500/VanillaMultiMonitorFix) when game start.

+To load a customized mod not known to it, you could rename mod with "WoWmod" in its name.
+For example `my-mod.WoWmod.dll`.

+Loader would search ***current working directory*** for mods.

 This loader is distinguished because it is NOT based on memory injection.